•

 Tamela J. White, BSN, MPH, JD – (Farrell, White & Legg, PLLC, West Virginia, USA)

 Tammy White is a member and one of the founding attorneys of Farrell, White & Legg, PLLC.
 A premier trial lawyer, she was the first female trial lawyer from West Virginia to be elected to the International Association of Defense Counsel.
 Chambers USA has recognized her as an outstanding litigator.
 With a nursing degree from Ohio State University, where she was inducted into Phi Beta Kappa, she had ten years of experience as a critical care and oncology nurse and hospital administrator before her distinguished legal career.
-In 2011, Tammy completed a Master of Public Health degree from Johns Hopkins University, Bloomberg School of Public Health.
+In 2011, Tammy completed a Master of Public Health from Johns Hopkins University, Bloomberg School of Public Health.
 This achievement substantially enhances her role as an accomplished advocate for clients in the public health industry.

 Production Editors